FreeshardBase/documentation/docs/events.md

 # Events

 Each Portal comes with a built-in RabbitMQ PubSub Broker.
-Your app may subscribe on any topic and publish on any topic under an app-specific namespace.
+Your app may subscribe to any topic and publish on any topic under an app-specific namespace.

 ---